olichen/ot2_protocol_generator/README.md

 ![application window](/docs/app-window.png)

-- Select the pipette type and location.
+1. Select the pipette type and location.
-- Select the tip rack and plate types and locations for a transfer.
+2. Select the tip rack and plate types and locations for a transfer.
-- Select a CSV file by clicking the '..' button.
+3. Select a CSV file by clicking the '..' button.
+4. Click 'Generate' and select a folder to place the generated protocol
     - To add another transfer, up to the maximum of 3 that can fit on the machine, click the 'Add' button.
     - To remove a previously added transfer, click the 'Remove' button.
-- Click 'Generate' and select a folder to place the generated protocol

 ### CSV File Format